krishna-kumar456/Youtube-D/README.md

 ### Youtube-D
 Download mp3 music from youtube videos within seconds.
 Currently works in Windows only.

-*All credits to the developers of youtube-dl, all the heavy-lifting is done by it.
-Check them out at https://rg3.github.io/youtube-dl/*
+**All credits to the developers of youtube-dl, all the heavy-lifting is done by it.
+Check them out at https://rg3.github.io/youtube-dl/**

 If you follow given steps properly, you can download mp3 music in the blink of an eye (depending on your internet speeds).

+---
 ###Pre-requisites:

 Python (Python 3.5 recommended) - https://www.python.org/

+---
 ###Installation

 1.Download the files (Clone or download the zip file)